List of television series canceled before airing an episode: O

 Fox picked up this Mark Burnett game show, hosted by Kevin Pollak, for a midseason debut to premiere after American Idol.
-On January 7, 2010, the premiere was postponed at the request of Burnett due to concerns about the show's integrity; Burnett received reports that some contestants were given excessive information about the questions they were going to be asked, which would violate both FCC rules against manipulation of game shows and network standards and practices.
+On 7 January 2010, the premiere was postponed at the request of Burnett due to concerns about the show's integrity.
+Burnett had received reports that some contestants were given excessive information about the questions they were going to be asked, which would violate both FCC rules against manipulation of game shows and network standards and practices.
 The show was ultimately left unaired.
-In 2021, the Arizona Republic published accounts from a contestant supporting the reports, revealing that his father had been asked to ensure he knew about certain details that ultimately appeared in a question, and that the show had stopped tape and restarted the game after he had answered a question wrong—with a crew member telling him that they were guaranteeing contestants would win at least $10,000.
+In 2021, the Arizona Republic published accounts from a contestant supporting the reports, revealing that his father had been asked to ensure he knew about certain details that ultimately appeared in a question, and that the show had stopped tape and restarted the game after he had answered a question wrong, with a crew member telling him that they were guaranteeing contestants would win at least $10,000.